 The “separation agreement” is a contract in which spouses agree to live separate and apart.
 It typically contains provisions affecting marital support obligations, such as postseparation support and alimony for the dependent spouse.
 To be enforceable, it must be executed and acknowledged when the parties have already separated or are planning to separate immediately.

 The “property settlement” addresses property rights, financial obligations, and the division of marital and divisible property.
 It sets forth a plan for the distribution of assets and debts.
 Assets may include the former marital residence, vehicles, household furnishings, bank and investment accounts, retirement plan accounts, and interests in businesses.
 Debts may include mortgages, lines of credit, credit card debt, medical bills, student loans, vehicle loans, and family business obligations.
 Parties may enter into property settlements at any time — before, during, or after marriage.

 To be enforceable, North Carolina separation agreements and property settlement agreements must be in writing.
 They must also be acknowledged by both spouses in the presence of a notary public.
-Where such agreements contain releases and waivers of rights, they must be carefully drafted to comply with the law and to accomplish the parties' objectives.
-A poorly-written agreement may be unenforceable and result in conflicts down the road.
+Because such agreements contain releases and waivers of rights, they must be carefully drafted to comply with the law and to accomplish the parties’ objectives.
+A poorly-written agreement may be unenforceable and result in problems down the road.

 We know what we want to do.
 Can one lawyer represent both of us in drafting the agreement?